A government big enough to give you everything you want, is strong enough to take everything you have. -Thomas Jefferson

 Patriotic flag-waving strengthened in the aftermath of the September 11, 2001 terrorist attacks, and increased even more with the beginning of the war in Iraq as a testament of support for President George W. Bush.

+Stop right there, jerk!
+That was NOT support for the President, it was support for AMERICA!
 But the phenomenon hits its peak each year around the Fourth of July, when it becomes the focus of intense advertising and commercial promotions.
 At shopping malls, big and small national banners show up on jeans, baseball caps, dinner plates and swimsuits.
 The Stars and Stripes decorate everything -- from tattoos and fingernails to huge cakes.
 The flag also pops up on lawns and balconies, sometimes to the ire of local residents.
 In the Washington suburbs of Bethesda and Chevy Chase, real estate agencies stick plastic signs adorned with the flag next to people's front porches and stuff mailboxes with flag-adorned advertising materials.

 It's not the flag that would bother me, it would be some guy putting stuff on my lawn without permission.